 Tax Court Lawyers in Weston

-Almost all legal issues having to do with federal taxes are resolved in the U.S. Tax Court, which has at least one courthouse in every state, and several courthouses in each of the larger states.
-This means that there is almost certainly a tax court in, or within a reasonable distance of, Weston, Florida.
+Almost all legal contentions having to do with federal taxes are resolved in the U.S. Tax Court, which has at least one courthouse in every state, and many courthouses in each of the larger states.
+This means that there is almost certainly a tax court in, or within a reasonable distance of, Weston, Massachusetts.

-Do I Need a Weston, Florida Tax Attorney?
+Do I Need a Weston, Massachusetts Tax Attorney?

 Federal law authorizes some non-lawyers to represent parties in tax court.
 However, tax law is a fairly complex and specialized legal field.
 Most lawyers who practice tax law do not practice any other area of law, giving you an idea of how specialized it is.